jminjares4/Jesus-Minjares-Portfolio/README.md

 # Portfolio
 This is my personal portfolio!
 I used [iPortfolio](https://bootstrapmade.com/iportfolio-bootstrap-portfolio-websites-template/) as a template and added new pages to showcase my projects!

+# Table of Content
+- Home :bust_in_silhouette:
+  - Quick introduction
+- About :memo:
+  - Brief description about me
+- Skills :hammer_and_pick:
+  - List hardware and software skills
+- Resume :page_facing_up:
+  - Latest resume
+- Portfolio file_folder:
+  - List of most interesting projects
+- Contact :telephone_receiver:
+  - Social media

 ## **Author:**
 * [**Jesus Minjares**](https://github.com/jminjares4)<br>